 Typically, penalties for start-ups on load-store units are higher than those for arithmetic functional units-over 100 clock cycles on some processors.
-For VMIPS we assume a start-up time of 12 clock cycles, the same as the Cray-1.
-Figure F.6 summarizes the start-up penalties for VMIPS vector operations.
+For VMIPS we will assume a start-up time of 12 clock cycles, the same as the Cray-1.
+Figure G.6 summarizes the start-up penalties for VMIPS vector operations.

 To maintain an initiation rate of 1 word fetched or stored per clock, the memory system must be capable of producing or accepting this much data.
-This is usually done by spreading accesses across multiple independent memory banks.
+This is usually done by creating multiple memory banks, as discussed in Section 5.8.
 As we will see in the next section, having significant numbers of banks is useful for dealing with vector loads or stores that access rows or columns of data.